Sorry folks, but there is not enough room for the optics. An SLR lens is required, such as Leica R or Contax C/Y.

 Does Canon Lens Image Stabilization (IS) work?

 We are not sure.
-We are not licensed, approved or endorsed by Micro Four Thirds, Olympus, Panasonic, Sony or Canon.
-Our Smart Adapter was developed independently without any involvement by the aforementioned companies.
+We are not licensed, approved or endorsed by Blackmagic Design, Canon, JVC, Micro Four Thirds, Olympus, Panasonic or Sony.
+Our Smart Adapter and Speed Booster were developed independently without any involvement by the aforementioned companies.
 We do not have complete specifications of the respective mount communication protocols and we are unable to foresee what will happen with every future camera or Canon lens.
 The firmware stored inside our Smart Adapter is upgradable.
 If a compatibility issue does arise in the future we will attempt our best to come up with a resolution.

 Does your adapter support Contax N lenses which have been modified to Canon EF mount by Conurus?

 Yes, our Smart Adapter™ and Speed Booster® (for EF lens) support Contax N lenses which have already been converted to Canon EF mount by Conurus.
 However, autofocus is not supported for Contax N lenses.

 I intend to buy a NAM 1 to use my Contax 645 lenses on a NEX body.
 How is your development heading in this direction?

 NAM-1 adapters modified by us to Canon mount can be stacked on top of our Smart Adapter™ and Speed Booster® (for EF lens).
-By stacking these 2 adapters together you may use a Contax 645 lens on a Sony NEX.
+By stacking these 2 adapters together you may use a Contax 645 lens on a Sony E-mount camera.

 If you wish to change the Contax 645 lens, you may need to remove both the Contax 645 lens and the modified NAM-1 adapter, change the Contax 645 lens on the modified NAM-1 adapter first, and then mount both on the Metabones Smart Adapter™ and Speed Booster®.

 Why is there no autofocus for my lens?